Alkaline phosphatase: Dairy industry

 Alkaline phosphatase is commonly used in the dairy industry as an indicator of successful pasteurization.
 This is because the most heat stable bacterium found in milk, Mycobacterium paratuberculosis, is destroyed by temperatures lower than those required to denature the enzyme.
 Therefore, its presence is ideal for indicating failed pasteurization.

 Pasteurization verification is typically performed by measuring the fluorescence of a solution which becomes fluorescent when exposed to active alkaline phosphatase.
 Fluorimetry assays are required by milk producers in the UK to prove alkaline phosphatase has been denatured, as p-Nitrophenylphosphate tests are not considered accurate enough to meet health standards.

-Alternatively the colour change of p-nitrophenylphosphate as substrate in a buffered solution (Aschaffenburg Mullen Test) can be used.
+Alternatively the color change of p-nitrophenylphosphate as substrate in a buffered solution (Aschaffenburg Mullen Test) can be used.
 Raw milk would typically produce a yellow coloration within a couple of minutes, whereas properly pasteurised milk should show no change.
 There are exceptions to this, as in the case of heat-stable alkaline phosphatases produced by some bacteria, but these bacteria should not be present in milk.

+In addition, the Scharer Rapid Phosphatase test investigates the presence and the absence of ALP enzymes in raw milk.
+This test is advantageous since a full and complete pasteurization inactivates the ALP enzymes, resulting in no color change.
+However, positive test results in changing the raw milk color into blue, thus indicating the presence of ALP enzymes.
+The test works by cleaving off a phosphate group from the substrate disodium phenyl phosphate, causing a release of phenol group and indicating positive test results observed visually and by spectrophotometer.